bloomberg/bde-tools/doc/setwafenv.rst

 - ``hostname``

-  An *optional* field that matches regular expression that matches the host name of the machine.
+  An *optional* field that is a regular expression that matches the host name of the machine.

 - ``uplid``